Explore Rosyth

 Frequently asked questions

-The Royal Dockyard (where British warships were built for a century), the Forth Bridges views, and a Fife dockyard town transformed by defence industry Roam surfaces the hidden gems that make Rosyth worth exploring.
+Rosyth is a place in Fife known for the Royal Dockyard (where British warships were built for a century), the Forth Bridges views, and a Fife dockyard town transformed by defence industry.
+Rosyth Royal Dockyard — opened in 1909 — built and maintained British warships for over a century.
+The population is around 14,000.

-Yes — Roam is live in Rosyth and across Fife.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Rosyth and across Fife.
+It is available on iOS and Android.